jwcarr/flatlanders/README.md

 The ```/task_1``` directory contains 96 plain text files, one for each of the participants who completed the first dissimilarity rating task.
 The filename is a unique “rater ID” used to identify participants.
 The first line gives the current trial number (the task is complete, so this will always read 151), the direction in which the sliding scale was oriented (```L``` = *very similar* on the left; ```R``` = *very similar* on the right), the participant’s IP address (all IP addresses have been concealed), and a Unix timestamp for the time the task was started.
 The subsequent lines give the results for each of the 150 rating trials.
 The first six trials are practice trials; in addition, three reliability trials are randomly interspersed among the normal trials.
 Column 1 gives a reference number for the triangle in the static set presented on the left; column 2 gives the reference number for the triangle presented on the right; column 3 gives the participant’s rating on the 1,000 point scale (0 is always *very similar* and 1000 is always *very dissimilar* regardless of the direction of the sliding scale); and column 4 gives a Unix timestamp for the time the rating was submitted.
 Negative reference numbers refer to a small fixed set of triangles used only in practice and reliability trials.
 The final line in the file is a unique code generated at the time the participant finished the task allowing him or her to collect payment.
 In some cases, the rating is given as ```undefined```; this was caused by a browser compatibility issue that was later fixed.

 The ```/task_2``` directory contains 184 files, one for each of the participants who completed the second dissimilarity rating task.
-The contents of the files are organized in the same way as described above with the following exceptions: (1) Task 2 is comprised of 135 or 136 trials rather than 150, and (2) the coordinates of each triangle are given in full for each trial rather then represented by reference numbers, since the triangles rated in this task are not drawn from a fixed set as in the case in Task 1.
+The contents of the files are organized in the same way as described above with the following exceptions: (1) Task 2 is comprised of 135 or 136 trials rather than 150, and (2) the coordinates of each triangle are given in full for each trial rather then represented by reference numbers, since the triangles rated in this task are not drawn from a fixed set as in the case of Task 1.

 Replicating the Reported Results
 --------------------------------

 All analytical code is written in Python and has only been tested under version 2.7 of the language.
-The following nonstandard libraries are used extensively throughout the codebase and should be installed first (if not already available):
+The following nonstandard libraries are used extensively throughout the code and should be installed first (if not already available):

 - Matplotlib: http://matplotlib.org